A bit more about us, this blog and our services

 9. What if it rains or the weather is less than ideal on the day of my trip?

-It has become necessary to stipulate this, as many folk are making a judgment call based on the weather in Melbourne, when the conditions on this side of the Great Divide, are often a world away.
+It has become necessary to stipulate this, as some people are making a judgment call based on the weather in Melbourne, when the conditions on this side of the Great Divide, are often a world away.
 It is not uncommon for Melbourne to be cold, wet or windy, while at the same time we have good fishing conditions.

 Cancellations due incorrect reading of the weather are especially frustrating when we could have filled the spot 10x over, and a last minute change of heart by a client means a cancellation, and no booking at all.
 Because of this, we have had to devise a cancellation policy that protects both our business and our guide’s livelihoods.
 This Cancellation Policy is strictly enforced and we ask that you simply phone us for a chat, if you have any concerns about the weather.